 02:32

-has a called Kids Design Glass, and kids draw their own ideas for glass art.
-The resident artist said they got some of their ideas from the program, because kids don’t think about the limitations of how hard can be to blow glass into certain shapes, they just think of ideas.
-Now, when you think of glass, you might think of colorful Chihuly designs, or maybe Italian vases, but kids challenge glass artists to go beyond that, the realm of brokenhearted snakes and bacon boys, who you can see has meat vision.
+has a program called Design Glass, and kids draw their own ideas for glass art.
+The resident artist said they got some of their best ideas from program, because kids don’t think about the limitations of how hard it can to blow glass into certain shapes, they just think of good ideas.
+Now, when think of glass, you might think of colorful Chihuly designs, or maybe Italian vases, but kids challenge glass artists to go beyond that, into the realm of snakes and bacon boys, who you can see has meat vision.

 03:02